Nylle/javaseq/README.md

 ## This Is An Exercise

 The goal was to build an alternative to Java's Stream API and provide missing features.
-The API and usage are heavily influenced by Clojure.
-I've made no measurements in regard to its performance.
+However, it turned out to be a truly persistent, immutable data-structure with all its advantages and disadvantages.
+API, usage, and implementation are heavily influenced by Clojure.

+The performance is not comparable to Streams, but depending on the usage (source, size, manipulations), it performs between ArrayList and LinkedList, especially larger collections (> 1000 items) perform surprisingly better than LinkedList.

 Feel free to copy any of this code.
-If you find yourself using this in your Java project a lot, chances are you're using the wrong programming-language.
-Take a look at [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)), [Kotlin](https://kotlinlang.org/) or [Clojure](https://clojure.org/).
+If you find yourself using this in your Java-project a lot, chances are you're using the wrong programming-language.
+Take a look at [Clojure](https://clojure.org/) if you want fast, immutable, persistent data structures.

 <details>
 <summary>Getting started</summary>